ECIP 1112: Olympia Treasury Contract Source

 Addendum: Verified Contract References

-For deeper implementation study and validation, below are verified contracts used by other EVM ecosystems:
+For deeper implementation study and validation, the following verified contracts and governance docs illustrate relevant patterns:

 Implementation